lorddev/utilities/README.md

 `IPaginable` - provides an interface indicating that the implementing collection class will perform the proper Skip/Take functions to return a certain page of the results.

-`IEachified` - Indicates that a collection can perform a delegate on each item in its collection apart from the mission IEnumerable<T>.ForEach() (for which I also have an extension in this library in `Extensions.cs`)

 ### Distance API

 POCO classes for accessing the Google Maps distance API.